astronomer/docs/astro/connect-aws.md

 To set up a private connection between an Astro VPC and an AWS VPC, you can create a VPC peering connection.
 VPC peering ensures private and secure connectivity, reduces network transit costs, and simplifies network layouts.

-To create a VPC peering connection between an Astro VPC and an AWS VPC, contact [Astronomer support](https://cloud.astronomer.io/support) and provide the following information:
+To create a VPC peering connection between an Astro VPC and an AWS VPC, complete the following steps:

+1. In your AWS console, create a role using the [role creation stack template](https://docs.astronomer.io).
+In the template, enter a meaningful name for your stack.
+Then, enter your Astro AWS account ID as **Peer Owner IDs**.
+Other fields are optional.
+Follow [AWS documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html) to review and finish creating the stack.

+2. After the stack is created, copy the role ARN from the stack output.

+3. In your Cloud UI, click on the Astronomer logo in the top left corner, go to **Clusters** tab and select your cluster.
+Copy the **ID** of your cluster.

+4. Contact [Astronomer support](https://cloud.astronomer.io/support) and provide the following details:

+    - Role ARN created by the template in step 2
-- Astro cluster ID and name
+    - Cluster ID from step 3
-- AWS Account ID of the target VPC
     - Region of the target VPC
     - VPC ID of the target VPC
+    - AWS Account ID of the target VPC
-- Classless Inter-Domain Routing (CIDR) block of the target VPC
+    - CIDR block of the target VPC

-After receiving your request, Astronomer support initiates a peering request and creates the routing table entries in the Astro VPC.
-To allow multidirectional traffic between Airflow and your organization's data sources, the owner of the target VPC needs to accept the peering request and create the routing table entries in the target VPC.
+    Astronomer support initiates a peering request and creates the routing table entries in the Astro VPC.

+6. Astronomer support notifies you with the Astro VPC CIDR.
+Then, the owner of the target VPC needs to accept the peering request and create the routing table entries in the target VPC.

+7. (Optional) You can now delete the stack that was created for role creation.

 #### DNS considerations for VPC peering